jbaart37/Cora-Voice-Agent-Training/docs/modules/module3-deployment.md

 ### 3. Test the Voice Agent

+**Before You Start:** Configure CORA's personality and voice!

+**Mood Selection:**
+- Choose from: Neutral, Happy, Frustrated, Confused, Angry, Helpful
+- Each mood changes how CORA responds as a customer
+- Try different moods to see varied conversation styles

+**Voice Selection:**
+- Default: **Random** (CORA picks a different voice each time)
+- Have fun!
+Try other voices from the dropdown
+- Each voice has unique characteristics

+**Voice Quality Settings:**
+- Adjust speech rate, pitch, and volume
+- Experiment to find your preferred settings

+---

 **Test Scenario 1: Text Chat**

+1. Select a **Mood** (try "Frustrated" for interesting responses!)
-1. Click in the text input box
+2. Click in the text input box
-2. Type: "Hello CORA, how are you today?"
+3. Type: "Hello CORA, how are you today?"
-3. Click Send
+4. Click Send
-4. **Expected:** CORA responds with a friendly greeting
+5. **Expected:** CORA responds as a customer with the selected mood

 **Test Scenario 2: Voice Input (Desktop only)**

+1. Select a **Mood** and **Voice** (or leave Random selected)
-1. Ensure **"Auto-Play Cora's responses"** checkbox is checked (bottom right)
+2. Ensure **"Auto-Play Cora's responses"** checkbox is checked (bottom right)
-2. Click **"New Conversation"** button
+3. Click **"New Conversation"** button
-3. Click **"Enable Voice Chat"** button
+4. Click **"Enable Voice Chat"** button
-4. Allow microphone access when browser prompts
+5. Allow microphone access when browser prompts
-5. Speak: **"How can I help you today?"**
+6. Speak: **"How can I help you today?"**
-6. **Expected:**
+7. **Expected:**
    - Your speech is transcribed to text
    - CORA responds as a customer with the selected mood
-   - Response is spoken aloud automatically
+   - Response is spoken aloud automatically in the selected voice

 **Test Scenario 3: Analytics Dashboard**